phucbm/cursor-effects/README.md

 # Cursor Effects

-In this repository, you will find a several intertesting effects which interact with mouse cursor.
+In this repository, you will find a several interesting effects which interact with mouse cursor.

-Each effect has a demo and the source code is open to use for everyone.
+Each effect has a demo, and the source code is open to use for everyone.

 ## Mouse Follower